-3.13 PUBLIC DISCLOSURE
+3.13.
+PUBLIC DISCLOSURE

-FEPAC will publically disclose all accreditation decisions and the basis for those decisions resulting in accreditation, probation, or revocation of accreditation.
+FEPAC will publicly disclose all accreditation decisions and the basis for those decisions resulting in accreditation, probation, or revocation of accreditation.
 Programs will be given the opportunity to provide a public response related to the final decision.
-If a program elects to make a public disclosure of its accreditation status with FEPAC, the program must disclose that status accurately, including the specific academic or instructional programs covered by that status and the name, address, and telephone number of FEPAC.
+Public disclosure of a Program's accreditation status with FEPAC must be disclosed accurately, including the specific academic or instructional programs covered by that status and the name, address, and telephone number of FEPAC.
+If this status changes, the updated status shall be updated on all relevant materials within 30 days of notice of status change.
 In institutions where multiple forensic science programs exist, the institution must accurately distinguish between programs that have achieved accredited status and those programs that have not.